Honey Mustard Vinaigrette is sweet, tangy, and creamy—perfect for salads, marinades, or a veggie dip.

 Overhead view of a dinner salad with Honey Mustard Vinaigrette

-Lately, my hyper-fixation meal has been this salad with honey mustard dressing—I’ve been eating it nonstop!
-But after a few weeks, I needed to mix things up.
+Lately, I’ve been obsessed with this salad with honey mustard dressing—I’ve been eating it nonstop!
+But after a few weeks, I needed to switch things up.

-I started swapping out the toppings, and that’s when I realized the thicker honey mustard dressing didn’t quite match the new flavors.
+I started changing the toppings, and that’s when I realized the thick honey mustard dressing didn’t quite match the new flavors.

-So, I decided to tweak it into a vinaigrette.
-That’s how this delicious dressing came to be!
-It’s just as flavorful but a little lighter, and it pairs with so many things.
-I honestly can’t get enough of it!
+So, I decided to turn it into a vinaigrette.
+The result?
+A lighter, equally flavorful dressing that pairs perfectly with so many dishes.
+I seriously can’t get enough of it!

 Overhead view of the dressing ingredients, ready to be mixed together